We are committed to addressing the learning strengths and needs of each child by offering:

 Special Education Department.
 All referrals are kept

-• Recognize and encourage parent involvement and
+confidential and parents are notified. - Recognize and encourage parent involvement and

-• Require mastery in all core academic subjects required by
+participation. - Require mastery in all core academic subjects required by

 the Arizona Department of Education.
 Concordia sets mastery

-level at 80% for a passing (“C”) grade.
+level at 80% for a passing (“C”) grade. - Stress the importance of character development in students

-• Collaborate as staff, teachers, volunteers, and community
+to successfully participate in school. - Collaborate as staff, teachers, volunteers, and community

 leaders to utilize the talents and creativity of all persons.